-In 2020, we resurveyed four shoreline electrofishing sites previously sampled during 2007-2018.
+In 2021, we resurveyed four shoreline electrofishing sites previously sampled during 2007-2020.
 These sites were non-randomly chosen based on MOE protocols to represent fast-water habitats (riffle/cascades with relatively large mean substrate size) that were presumed to be ideal habitats for both Steelhead fry and parr (Ptolemy 2007).
 Sites were fully enclosed by upstream and downstream stop nets placed perpendicular to the shore, and a third offshore net that was placed parallel to the bank, and attached to the other two nets.
 Nets were held in place using a system of metal bipods, anchors and ropes, and cobbles and boulders placed along the bottom apron of each net.
 The offshore net was placed as far from shore as water depth and velocity permitted, usually 5-8 m.

 Three-pass depletion electrofishing was conducted during daylight hours.
 Electrofishing was initiated at the downstream net, and consisted of a thorough search in an upstream direction, followed by a systematic sweep back towards the downstream net.
 Electrofishing sites were 'rested' for a minimum of one hour between passes to minimize decline in capture efficiency over subsequent passes (Bohlin and Sundstrom 1977).
 All salmonids captured were anaesthetized, identified to species, measured for fork length (nearest mm), allowed to recover and released back into the site following the completion of sampling.
 Population estimates were generated for age 0+, 1+ and 2+ Steelhead (see Section 4.1.5, par.
 1) and Coho at each site using a maximum likelihood (ML) algorithm (Otis et al. 1978).

-4.1.7 Physical characteristics of snorkeling and electrofishing sites
+4.1.7 Physical characteristics of snorkeling and electrofishing sites propeller-type current meter.

-We conducted simple habitat surveys to describe the physical characteristics of the sampling sites.
-At each site, depth was measured at five stations along each of three transects spanning the width of the site.
-During 2009-2020 we also estimated current velocity at each station using a propeller-type current meter.
 Stations were uniformly-spaced along transects, and transects were uniformly-spaced along the length of the site.
 We also recorded maximum depth, substrate composition (boulder, cobble, gravel, and fines as percentages of the site area), D90 and D50 (diameters of substrate particles for which 90% and 50%, respectively, of the site area consist of smaller particles), site length, site width, cover (categories included: overhead vegetation, turbulence, deep water and boulder as percentages of the site area, undercut bank as a percentage of the combined length of the stream banks, and the total area of the site covered by wood debris).
 Other information collected for each site included location (UTMs), and water quality parameters (water temperature, pH, and total alkalinity).